 One of my favorite quotes from Gus was, “A leader without courage is about as useful as a rowboat in a bullfight.”
 Funny, and true in my experience.
 Leaders, if they are effective, routinely do things that can be very uncomfortable.
 Having tough conversations, confronting bad behavior, holding people accountable, challenging the status quo, choosing principle over short-term profit, and taking smart business risks with no guarantee of success.
 One of the most important acts of courage is owning our own mistakes and failures.
 Another radio show guest told me that one of the signs of a courageous leader is giving our teams the credit when things go well and taking the heat when they don’t.

 Courage: Hardwired or Developed?

 Over my career, I came to realize that most of the leadership situations that require courage is having tough conversations.
-Having the tough conversations about issues that matter move things forward.
-Avoiding these conversations almost always has a negative consequence.
+Confronting issues head-on is necessary to solving gnarly problems and moving forward.
+Avoiding these issues almost always has a negative consequence.
 The problem festers.
 The wrong message is sent to all.
 People may lose respect for us.
 Even more damaging, we lose respect for ourselves.